Section 1: Overview

 There are a small number of ‘historically sensitive’ sectors which have previously been the focus of WTO action.
-If a subsidy is targeted at these sectors this is likely to increase the risk of trade partners deciding to start a dispute.
+If a subsidy is targeted at these sectors this is likely to increase the risk of a dispute through the WTO or elsewhere.
 Examples of these sectors include steel, automotive and aerospace.
-Action taken under the terms of an FTA are rare, with countries preferring to use the WTO, but this does not mean the risk of an FTA should be ignored.

 c) International competitors

-If enterprises within the sector that the subsidy is targeted at usually compete with companies from outside the UK this will increase the risk of WTO or FTA action.
+If enterprises within the sector at which the subsidy is targeted usually compete with companies from outside the UK this will increase the risk of a dispute.
 This applies to all sectors of the economy and not just ‘historically sensitive’ sectors.
 Public authorities should consider both the number of international competitors but also the size of those firms and the importance to their country’s economy.

 d) Impact on trade